MRC-CLIMB/docs/docs/notebook-servers/getting-started.md

 ### Read-only shares

 In addition to the team share, you may also notice additional mounts under `/shared/`, including at least `/shared/public`.
 Here you will find read-only data and resources provided by CLIMB, that may be useful to microbial bioinformatics workflows.
+Initially we have populated these shares with a few key resources:

+  * [Ben Langmead's Kraken2/Bracken Refseq Databases](https://benlangmead.github.io/aws-indexes/k2) - in `/shared/public/db/kraken2`
+  * [The NCBI GenBank non-redundant protein BLAST database](https://ftp.ncbi.nlm.nih.gov/blast/db/) - in `/shared/public/db/blast`

 ## Installing software with Conda